 And while the deceptive(troll) opening song and most of the show's 1st episode run-time had me duped into believing my assumption, that premature assessment was quickly shattered with the show's ominous reveal towards the latter end of the episode.
 Of course, there were a few foretelling signs with the way some characters were acting and visual cues scattered throughout the episode but I was still fooled nonetheless.
 With that being said, in order to get the most out of this title I highly suggest you refrain from doing any sort of research into it and simply watch it blind.
 So unless you've already watched the show or simply don't care, I advise you to refrain from reading this review any further.
 And with that warning in place, for everyone else, on with the show.

 The juxtaposition from "cute girls doing cute things" to zombie apocalypse is certainly an odd departure not often seen in anime.
 In fact, I don't recall anything going down that route at all.
 The closest point of comparison is magical girl shows that take a darker turn as it progresses (Mahou Shoujo Madoka★Magica), or shows that use sickeningly cute characters and slice of life moments before venturing into a bone-chilling bloodbath (Higurashi no Naku Koro ni).
 But as far as anything that follows directly in Gakkou's footsteps, I'm drawing blanks.
 At the very least, I can say it's a unique experience.

-The story itself follows a more character driven narrative with most of the intrigue being found with the mental state of the character Yuki Takeya.
-She's a victim of her circumstances and brings an interesting twist to the table.
-The rest of the characters boasted the same ability.
-They were given episodes dedicated to fleshing out their backstory but their personalities from beginning to end were rather one note.
-At best they had the basic requirements covered to carry the narrative but nothing noteworthy beyond that.
+And while Yuki's involvement brought the necessary intrigue needed to hook its audience in for more, I can't say the rest of the characters boasted the same ability.
+They were given episodes dedicated to fleshing out their backstory but their personalities from beginning to end were rather one-note.
+At best, they had the basic requirements covered to carry the narrative but nothing noteworthy beyond that.